mr-wacker/it-infra-system/README.md

 # How does this work?

-DNS (Domain Name Server) will control each server with specific roles.
+DNS (Domain Name Server) manage domain names for each server with specific roles.

 Database Service is MySQL and every 2 weeks it runs a cronjob to take incremental backup.